mckennapsean/dissertation/content/07-reflect.md

 correlation structure of the data reflect differences in the cell types and mechanisms that regulate gene expression and the function of the two brain regions.

-![
-  Two biological datasets visualized in the s-CorrPlot.
-  Each dataset contains 76,730 (genes) and 120,000 (exons) variables, with 22 and 37 observations, respectively.
-For each dataset, genes and exons have been colored according to two brain regions in which the expression levels were measured, resulting in separate and combined overlay visualizations.
-The s-CorrPlot highlights different patterns of correlation in each of these brain regions due to the gene and exon expression patterns varying on a global scale, i.e., the blue and red regions of these plots show different patterns, distributions, and clusters across the two regions, which indicates potentially significant differences in their biological processes.
-](figures/scorrplot/case-studies.pdf){#fig:gene-case-study width="95%"}

 Using a different dataset, our collaborator visualized the expression levels of